Italian prosecutor demands jail term for alleged trafficking kingpin

 The defendant says his name is really Medhanie Tesfamariam Behre and argues that he was an impoverished refugee from Eritrea who was living quietly in Sudan's capital Khartoum when he was snatched from a cafe in an international police swoop.

-Some of Mered's alleged victims have said they did not recognize the man in the dock, while relatives of the alleged smuggling mastermind also said it was a case of mistaken identity.
+Some of Mered's alleged victims have said they did not recognise the man in the dock, while relatives of the alleged smuggling mastermind also said it was a case of mistaken identity.

 However, Italian prosecutors Calogero Ferrara and Claudio Camilleri have insisted during proceedings, spaced out over three years, that the right man had been caught, thanks partly to the help of Britain's National Crime Agency.